SC Humanities is pleased to announce a special

 New Harmonies provides a fascinating, inspiring, and toe-tapping listen to the American story of multi-cultural exchange.
 The exhibit examines Americans’ creative expression through music—music known by names like blues, country western, folk ballads, and gospel.
-The main beat of the exhibition is the ongoing cultural process that has made America the birthplace of more music than any place on earth.
+The main beat of the exhibition is the ongoing cultural process that has made

 Dr. Randy Akers, Executive Director of SC Humanities, feels that music is a very relevant theme in our state: "South Carolina is rooted historically in music, from Negro spirituals, shape note singing and church hymns, to blue grass, blues, and beach music featuring the Shag.
 Even a famous opera, 'Porgy and Bess' was set in Charleston.
 We look forward to emphasizing some of the best of South Carolina's musical roots and traditions with this new exhibit."